jlevy/og-equity-compensation/README.md

   to meet the long-term capital gains holding period.
   Many people expect early exercise, together with an 83(b) election, will help them hold the stock long enough to qualify for long-term capital gains.
-  While this is true for NSOs, a murky part of the rules on ISOs implies that even with an 83(b) election, the capital gains holding period does not begin until the shares actually vest.
+  While this is true for NSOs, a murky part of the rules on ISOs states that even with an 83(b) election, the capital gains holding period does not begin until the shares actually vest.
 So if you want to immediately exercise an option and file a Section 83(b) election, and you might have liquidity soon, it’s better if you can do so with NSOs.